Opinionz/OpinionzRate/README.md

 ```

 ###Manual
 To install manually the OpinionzRate class in an app, just drag the OpinionzRate, OpinionzRateView class files (demo files and assets are not needed) into your project.
-You need to add StoreKit framework to your app.
+You need to add StoreKit framework to your project.

 Properties